 Position is Union

-* Disclaimer: The above statements describe the general nature, level, and type of work performed by the CCL Instructors assigned to this position.
+* Disclaimer: The above statements describe the general nature, level, and type of work performed by the CCL Apprenticeship coordinator assigned to this position.
 They are not intended to be an exhaustive list of all responsibilities, demands, and skills required of CCL Instructors.
 Job descriptions are not intended to and do not imply or create any employment, compensation, or contract rights to any person or person.
 OSILETT reserves the right to add, delete, or modify any and/or all provisions of this description at any time as needed without notice.
 This job description supersedes earlier versions.